jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 thing they uttered was but imposture and whatever they wrought hath proved worthless, except for those whom God hath graciously protected through His power.
 (TB TA)

-Give ear unto that which the people of tyranny ascribe unto Me in My days.
-Some of them say: ‘He hath laid claim to divinity’; others say: ‘He hath devised a lie against God’; still others say: ‘He is come to foment sedition’.
-Base and wretched are they.
-Lo!
-They are, in truth, enslaved to idle imaginings.
-(TB TA)

 Gracious God!
 It was intended that at the time of the manifestation of the One true God the faculty of recognizing Him would have been developed and